How to Attract Enough Visitors to Your Website to Earn a Living From It

 Got all that?
 Good, now stop thinking in terms of “visitors” and “traffic.”

 Which ever approach you’re contemplating, this type of revenue modeling exercise is useful just to know how many people you’re probably going to have to reach.
 Beyond that, however, thinking in terms of “visitors” and “traffic” will actually hinder your progress.

 Instead, you need to be thinking in terms of “people” and “relationships” and your “audience.”

 Your visitors won’t buy anything from you unless you help them out, provide value and think of them as individual people.
 To really maximize the revenue you earn per visitor, you first have to maximize the value you provide to them through your content, products and services.

 I hope this discussion helps put some bounds around just how big your site will need to be to earn a living from it.
-If any of you have different experiences, please share with us in the comments.

 More popular blogging articles:

 - 21 Quick Actions You Can Do Today to Set Your Blog Up for Massive Success

 - 81 Topic Ideas for Starting a Blog that Matters